 - If recipient does not earn a B or better in prerequisite courses, they will be assessed by the selection committee for continuation in the Early Assurance Program

 - Enroll in a one credit pre-PA undergraduate course each semester

 - Complete at least one clinical shadowing internship per year

 - Meet the requirements for acceptance into the PA program as defined in the ISU Academic Catalog

-- Complete the following by the dates identified:
+- Complete the following by November 1:

 - Complete application and admission process with the department of Physician Assistant Studies and ISU Graduate School

 How long have you been a Physician Assistant?

 I have been a physician assistant for 25 years and I have always loved my job and the opportunities it has given me.
 Did you know that it is usually ranked as one of the top three jobs in America? money.usnews.com/careers/best-jobs/rankings